ishaqueahmed-mev/angular_workspace/README.md

-# This repo is created for maintaining multiple angular applications in a single workspace.
+# Maintaining multiple angular applications in a single workspace.

-# 1. CREATE AN EMPTY WORKSPACE :
+# 1. Create an empty workspace :
     ng new <workspace_name> --createApplication=false --directory=multiApps --interactive=false

 The --createApplication=false parameter avoids the creation of an initial application (default value is true).
 Otherwise, the Angular CLI creates an application in the src folder of the new workspace.
 It’s cleaner to generate all applications in the sub-folder projects of the workspace.